 - Actively listen before you offer your advice: While everyone has a word or two of wisdom up their sleeves, it is always better to listen first to what a patient has to say.
 His thoughts may not be coherent and may not sound logical, but it is always a good strategy to let him finish and try to understand his thoughts behind his comments, before offering your advice.

 - Be compassionate: A patient is going through a tirade of emotions while his physical health is in peril, and he knows that he may never be back to his former self.
 Empathy and compassion for any person undergoing such a drastic transformation helps.
 Putting yourself in that person’s shoes will help you understand his state of emotions better.
 However, there is a difference between empathy and sympathy.

-- Set and respect boundaries: It is important to set boundaries in any relation whether. it is professional or personal.
+- Set and respect boundaries: It is important to set boundaries in any relationship whether it is professional or personal.
 It helps a patient to feel as an individual and gives him a window through which to look at the brighter side.
 As a caregiver, it is also important for you to gently remind the patient to respect yours.

 - Join a support group: There are many support groups that cater to various regions or specializes in one or the other aspects of any illness.
 Find a support group that is right for you and the patient.

-People develop their own coming mechanism to deal with an illness and its aftermaths.
-Let us know if you want to share any suggestion with the fellow passengers in this journey called life.
+People develop their own coping mechanisms to deal with an illness and its aftermath.
+Let us know if you want to share any suggestions with fellow passengers in this journey called life.